JuliaMath/Quadmath.jl/README.md

       } words64;
     } myfloat128;
     ```
-    and calls the original function with `x.value` as actual parameter for the coorresponding formal parameter of type
+    and calls the original function with `x.value` as actual parameter for the corresponding formal parameter of type
     `__float128`.
     This is exactly the technique we use in
     [quadmath_wrapper.c](https://github.com/HaraldHofstaetter/Quadmath.jl/blob/master/deps/src/quadmath_wrapper.c)